00

 Maintenance High Low (managed by providers)

-These comparisons highlight how cloud analytics not only reduces costs and maintenance burdens but also enhances scalability, flexibility, and the ability to process data in real time.
-The advantages of cloud-based solutions are clear for organizations looking to make quicker, more informed decisions.
+These comparisons highlight how cloud analytics minimizes costs and upkeep while boosting scalability, adaptability, and instant data processing.
+The advantages of cloud-based solutions are clear for organizations looking to make faster, better-informed decisions.

 The evolution of analytics: From on-prem to cloud

-Business intelligence (BI) and analytics have significantly advanced from the early days of manual data collection and static reporting, which were both time-consuming and limited in effectiveness.
-The need for greater agility and efficiency in data processing has driven the transition from on-premise to cloud-based analytics.
-On-premise systems, often constrained by high costs, inflexibility, and challenges in scalability, have become less viable as businesses seek faster, more responsive solutions.
+BI and analytics have advanced significantly from the early days of manual data collection and static reporting, which were time-consuming and ineffective.
+The need for greater agility and efficiency in data processing has pushed the move from on-premise to cloud-based analytics.
+On-premise systems, often constrained by high costs, inflexibility, and challenges in scalability, have become less viable as businesses seek more responsive solutions.

 Cloud analytics offers a powerful alternative, providing on-demand scalability, seamless integration with other cloud services, and real-time data processing capabilities.
-This shift enables organizations to make quicker, more informed decisions and scale operations as required without the heavy infrastructure costs associated with traditional systems.
+This shift enables organizations to make more timely, data-informed decisions and scale operations as required without the heavy infrastructure costs associated with traditional systems.

 Traditional on-premise analytics limitations